simonschiller/permissioncheck/README.md

 ## Usage

-After the PermissionCheck plugin is applied, you can use the `check<Variant>Permissions` tasks to generate the initial baseline file.
-Make sure you run this task for all variants that you're publishing, if your app contains multiple flavors.
+After the PermissionCheck plugin is applied, you can use the `checkPermissions` task to generate the initial baseline file.
 The task will fail on the initial run, to avoid creating baselines on accident.
 You should include the generated baseline file your VCS.

-Once the baseline exists, each subsequent invocation of `check<Variant>Permissions` will compare the current app permissions against the created baseline.
+Once the baseline exists, each subsequent invocation of `checkPermissions` will compare the current app permissions against the created baseline.
 The task will fail if changes are detected, allowing you to automatically catch regressions by running this task as part of your CI pipeline.
 These tasks will also run as part of the standard Gradle `check` task.
+In case you only want to verify a single variant, you can use the `check<Variant>Permissions` tasks.

 #### Recreating the baseline

 When you deliberately want to add new permissions to the app, you need to recreate the baseline so it matches the updated permissions.
-You can either add the new entry to the baseline manually or just recreate it using `check<Variant>Permissions --recreate`.
+You can either add the new entry to the baseline manually or just recreate it using `checkPermissions --recreate`.

 #### Strict mode